storj/docs/app/(docs)/dcs/pricing/page.md

 Storj has a **$5 minimum monthly usage fee** for all accounts.

-This helps cover the cost of credit card processing and basic operations so we can continue offering fast, secure, and reliable storage—even for small accounts.
+This helps cover the cost of payment processing and basic operations so we can continue offering fast, secure, and reliable storage—even for small accounts.

 ### What does this mean for you?